awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Replicating nested tables using Oracle as a source for AWS DMS<a name="CHAP_Source.Oracle.NestedTables"></a>

-As of version 3\.3\.1, AWS DMS supports the replication of Oracle tables containing columns that are nested tables or defined types\.
+AWS DMS supports the replication of Oracle tables containing columns that are nested tables or defined types\.
 To enable this functionality, add the following extra connection attribute setting to the Oracle source endpoint\.

 ```
 allowSelectNestedTables=true;